hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/introduction.md

 - Use watch mode to develop custom business logic and get instant feedback in your API.
 - Create relationships with the aid of LSP.

-**Environment and Build Management**

-- Create environments for a DDN project.
-- Create build profiles for individual subgraphs (teams).

 **Deployment and Integration**

 - Deploy a custom connector to Hasura DDN.